Hubert Hurkacz: 2020: First Masters doubles title and top 30 debut

-2021: First Masters singles title, Major semifinal, ATP Finals debut, World No. 9
+2021: First Masters singles title, major semifinal, ATP Finals & world No. 9

 Hurkacz started his season at the Delray Beach Open where he was seeded fourth.
 He advanced to his second career ATP Tour final in straight sets.
 In the final, he defeated Sebastian Korda to win his second ATP title.
 Next, Hurkacz played at the 2021 Great Ocean Road Open in Melbourne, where he reached the quarterfinals in both singles and doubles.
 Coming into the Australian Open as the No. 26 seed, he lost to Mikael Ymer in the first round.

 At the Rotterdam Open, Hurkacz struck 17 aces to knock out Adrian Mannarino in straight sets.
 In the second round, he lost to second-seeded Stefanos Tsitsipas in three sets.
 He continued at the Dubai Championships, where he defeated Richard Gasquet before falling to third-seeded Denis Shapovalov in the third round.

 In March, Hurkacz participated at the Miami Open.
 He defeated Denis Shapovalov, Milos Raonic, Tsitsipas, Rublev, and Jannik Sinner en route to his first Masters 1000 title and third ATP title overall.
 By lifting the title in Miami, he entered the top 20 for the first time and reached a career-high ranking of No. 16 on 5 April 2021.

 At the Halle Open he reached his second doubles final partnering again with Auger-Aliassime, but lost to third-seeded German Kevin Krawietz and Romanian Horia Tecău.

 As the 14th seed at Wimbledon, Hurkacz defeated Lorenzo Musetti, Marcos Giron and Alexander Bublik all in straight sets to reach the fourth round at a Grand Slam for the first time in his career.
 In the fourth round Hurkacz defeated second seed Daniil Medvedev, his third top-10 win of the year.
 He was the fifth Polish man to reach the Wimbledon quarterfinals.
 Hurkacz then defeated eight-time Wimbledon champion and sixth seed Roger Federer in the quarterfinals in three sets, in what would transpire to be the Swiss player's final professional singles match.
 With this victory, he became the first man since Mario Ančić in 2002 to defeat Federer in straight sets at Wimbledon.
 Hurkacz became only the second Polish man in history to reach the semifinals at a Grand Slam (after Jerzy Janowicz at Wimbledon in 2013).
 Hurkacz then lost to 7th-seed Matteo Berrettini in the semifinals.
 With this successful run he entered the top 15 in the rankings at World No. 11 on 12 July 2021.